cyrildewit/eloquent-viewable/README.md

 **Note:** If you want to queue this job, you can turn this on in the configuration!
 See the [Queue the ProcessView job](#queue-the-processview-job) section!

+**Note:** The option `ignore_bots` is by default `true`, so when a bot has made a view, we won't store it.
+This is important to know, because Postman is for example a crawler.
+So viewing a API route that calls this method using Postman will do nothing.

 ### Saving views with expiry date

 If you want to add a delay between views from the same session, you can use the available `addViewWithExpiryDate` on your viewable model.